Jugger

 Jugger is a sport inspired by the 1989 film The Salute of the Jugger (released as The Blood of Heroes in the United States), in which a game of the same name is played.
-The film version was invented by the film's stunt coordinator, Guy Norris, and its writer-director, David Webb Peoples, especially for the movie.
+The film version was invented by the film's stunt coordinator, Guy Norris, and its writer-director, David Webb Peoples, for the movie.
 The transformation into a real sport happened independently in Germany, the United States, and Australia in the late '80s and early '90s.

+Several variations on the game's rules exist: some focus on teamwork, speed, and agility, and are referred to as "sport jugger"; while others more closely resembles the aesthetics and intensity of the game played in the movie, most commonly referred to as "wasteland jugger."

 Jugger as a sport is gaining popularity in Germany, especially with university and college teams, with its own league.
 There are teams in Australia, New Zealand, Austria, Ireland, England, Poland, Czech republic, Denmark, Spain, Sweden, Colombia, Costa Rica, The Netherlands, Latvia, Lithuania, Canada, Mexico, Argentina, and Romania.
-Several variations on the game's rules exist: some focus on teamwork, speed, and agility, and are referred to as "sport jugger"; while others use a model that more closely resembles the aesthetics and intensity of the game played in the movie, most commonly referred to as "wasteland jugger."

-The first ever international jugger tournament took place in Hamburg, Germany on 20 May 2007 between the Irish team Setanta and a number of the Northern German teams.
+The first international jugger tournament took place in Hamburg, Germany on 20 May 2007 between the Irish team Setanta and a number of the Northern German teams.
 In 2008, Australia and Ireland came to Germany to take part in the 1st German Open, making it the first two-continent tournament in jugger.
 The bi-annual World Club Championships regularly see teams and players attending from 4 continents (Europe, Australia, North America, South America).

 Goal

 The goal of the game is to collect the ball (a.k.a. "skull" or "jugg") from the center of the field and place it in a goal ("mal", "mound", or "castle") at the opposite end of the field from where one's team starts.
-Teams are composed of 5 players, of which one is allowed to touch and carry the ball.
+Teams are composed of 5 players, of which one is allowed to touch the ball.
 This player is known as the "qwik" or runner.
-The remaining four, known as enforcers or "pompfers", are equipped with padded swords or a foam ball on the end of a rope.
-These four make room for their runner to get to the goal by tagging or pinning(holding the sword to a player)players from the opposing team.
-The runners can engage in rugby-style wrestling.
+The remaining four, known as "pompfers" or enforcers, are equipped with padded weapons.
+These four make room for their runner to get to the goal by "tagging" players of the opposing team with their weapons.
+They can also continuously "pin" opponents by holding their weapons to them.

-Depending on the specific ruleset in play, games end after a particular number of points have been scored (often 5 or 7) or a particular amount of time has elapsed (usually 200 stones, or 300 seconds).
+The game begins with the runners engaging in rugby-style wrestling to get the control of the ball.
+The game ends after a particular number of points have been scored (often 5 or 7) or a particular amount of time has elapsed, often 200 stones (a stone is a unit of time in the game, each lasting 1.5 seconds) or 5 minutes.